EndPointCorp/end-point-blog/2022/04/quartz-scheduler-as-a-service.md

 }
 ```

-### Observer Job
+#### Observer Job

-As suggested in the model above the observer job is a single observer job triggered frequently and manages the overall scheduling job service in the background.
-I created `KPIObserverJob` class as the observer job in this project and as you can see in the previous section `KPIJobFactory` creates instancesof this observer job (`KPIObserverJob`).
+As suggested in the model above the observer job is triggered frequently and manages the overall scheduling job service in the background.
+I created the `KPIObserverJob` class as the observer job in this project and as you can see in the previous section `KPIJobFactory` creates instances of this observer job.

-#### KPIObserverJob
+##### KPIObserverJob

-Observer Job has some specific methods like `ScheduleJob`, `UnscheduleJob` to manage scheduling jobs.
+Observer Job has some specific methods like `ScheduleJob` and `UnscheduleJob` to manage scheduling jobs.

 ```Java
 public class KPIObserverJob implements Job {